geebioso/Subreddit-Topic-Visualization/README.md

 Start a localhost server using the command `python -m SimpleHTTPServer`

+For a visualization with labeled links run the file graphtest2.html in your browser by entering the url `http://localhost8000/graphtest2.html`

-Then run the file bipartite_graph.html in you browser by entering the url `http://localhost8000/graphtest2.html`
+For a bipartite graph visualization, run the file bipartite_graph.html in you browser by entering the url `http://localhost8000/bipartite_graph.html`

-The visualization can also be found on [github pages](http://geebioso.github.io/Subreddit-Topic-Visualization/)
+The labeled link visualization can also be found on [github pages](http://geebioso.github.io/Subreddit-Topic-Visualization/)